-(1) Each share of Class A common stock is entitled to one vote per share.
-Class A common stockholders have 100% of the rights of all classes of Silvercrest's capital stock to receive dividends.

-(3) Each Class B unit of SLP held by a principal is exchangeable for one share of the Company's Class A common stock.
-The principals collectively hold 4,520,413 Class B units, which represents the right to receive their proportionate share of the distributions made by SLP and 52,188 deferred equity units exercisable for Class B units of SLP, which represents the right to receive additional proportions of the distributions made by SLP.
-The 52,188 deferred equity units which have been issued to our principals entitle the holders thereof to participate in distributions from SLP as if the underlying Class B units are outstanding and thus are taken into account to determine the economic interest of each holder of units in SLP.
+- (1) Each share of Class A common stock is entitled to one vote per share.
+Class A common stockholders have 100% of the rights of all classes of Silvercrest's capital stock to receive dividends. - (2) Each share of Class B common stock is entitled to one vote per share. - (3) Each Class B unit of SLP held by a principal is exchangeable for one share of the Company's Class A common stock.
+The principals collectively hold 4,695,014 Class B units, which represents the right to receive their proportionate share of the distributions made by SLP and 4,911 deferred equity units exercisable for Class B units of SLP, which represents the right to receive additional proportions of the distributions made by SLP and 966,510 restricted stock units which will vest and settle in the form of Class B units of SLP.
+The 4,911 deferred equity units and 966,510 restricted stock units which have been issued to our principals entitle the holders thereof to participate in distributions from SLP as if the underlying Class B units are outstanding and thus are taken into account to determine the economic interest of each holder of units in SLP.
 However, because the Class B units underlying the deferred equity units have not been issued and are not deemed outstanding, the holders of deferred equity units have no voting rights with respect to those Class B units.
-Silvecrest will not issue shares of Class B common stock in respect of deferred equity units of SLP until such time that the underlying Class B units are issued.
+Silvercrest will not issue shares of Class B common stock in respect of deferred equity units of SLP until such time that the underlying Class B units are issued.